 Sonically speaking, I’d like to keep exploring the endless possibilities and combinations between analogue gear and technology.
 Everything really.
 Collaborating with other artists is definitely something I would also like to continue and develop after this release, hopefully widening up the spectrum of my influences and inspirations and pushing boundaries by collaborating with many different artists.

-What is your relationship with technology and the analog, how do you combine instruments and voices in your practice?
+What is your relationship with technology and the analogue, how do you combine instruments and voices in your practice?

-I used to have a love-hate relationship with technology, while now I can see technology and the analogue as a whole.
-Some of the voices I used, belong to an ancestral Sardinian and Italian folkloric past, which is emphasized and brought back to life and projected into the future thanks to technology.
+I used to have a love-hate relationship with technology, but now I can see technology and the analogue as a whole.
+Some of the voices I used belong to an ancestral Sardinian and Italian folkloric past, which is emphasized and brought back to life and projected into the future thanks to technology.
 Others were performed by the amazing Cerpintxt and Urban Feral.
-As a result of being a drummer in several bands when I was younger acoustic instruments and musicians will always play a fundamental part in my work.
+As a result of being a drummer in several bands when I was younger acoustic instruments, and musicians will always play a fundamental part in my work.